julzaza/wildwitchherbs/_posts/2025-07-07-never-burn-herbs.md

 One accidental burn doesn’t mean spiritual doom.
 Open windows, ground yourself, and don’t repeat it.

 **Are these rules universal?**
 No. Folk magic is regional, situational, and contextual.
-What’s forbidden in one tradition may be neutral in another — but ignorance was never respected.
+What’s forbidden in one tradition may be neutral in another, but ignorance was never respected.

 **Why do modern witch books ignore this?**
 Because danger doesn’t sell as well as aesthetics.
-Older systems assumed practitioners understood plants deeply — modern publishing assumes they don’t.
+Older systems assumed practitioners understood plants deeply; modern publishing assumes they don’t.

 **Isn’t fear-based magic limiting?**
 This isn’t fear.
 It’s literacy.
 Fire was treated with respect because people knew it could heal or kill.